Josh-Yamada16/Networks-of-Poverty/README.md

 4. Differentiate among types of relationships.
 5. Study ways in which institutions condition the impact of network effects on inequality.
 6. Explore cases in which network effects may reduce inequality.

+Learn about web scrapping on social media sites.

+Look/scrape through social media (Facebook, Discord, X, reddit) for people connected to people that have poverty-like behavior.
+- Data like in the Urban Structures data
+- Create a network based on real data
+    - school districts
+    - property taxes
+    - phone minutes (some countries)
+    - kaggle
+    - Stanford

+Synthesize: configuration model